fragtion/wiretap-lite/README.md

 Note that the format is slightly different to official WireGuard configuration.
 These changes are inherited from Wiretap, but for compatibility reasons, we may change this in future to closer match official Wireguard configurations..

-For more information, please refer to the readme and/or documentation for the official wiretap.
+IPv6 functionality has also been preserved.
+For more information (& additional parameters/arguments), please refer to the readme and/or documentation for the official wiretap.

 ## Warranty